HelloZeroNet/Documentation/docs/site_development/content_json.md

-    "signers_required": 1 # The *number* of Valid signs required to accept the file (Multisig possibility), "files_allowed": "data.json", # Preg pattern for the allowed files in the include file "includes_allowed": false, # Whether nested includes are allowed "max_size": 10000, # Max total filesize allowed in the include (in bytes) }
+    "signers_required": 1 # The *number* of Valid signs required to accept the file (Multisig possibility), "files_allowed": "data.json", # Preg pattern for the allowed files in the include file "includes_allowed": false, # Whether nested includes are allowed "max_size": 10000, # Max allowed size of included content.json and files it signs (in bytes) }
 }
 ```